The IPCC and the challenge of ex post policy evaluation: Four cases

 \subsection{Game theory}

 The same tendency to avoid politically inconvenient conclusions was on display in another part of AR5.
 Greenhouse gas emission reduction is a public good.
 If one country reduces its emissions, other countries enjoy the benefits of less climate change.
-Emission reduction is non-rival.
+That is, emission reduction is non-rival.
 No country can stop another country from cutting its emissions.
-Emission reduction is non-excludable.
+That is, emission reduction is non-excludable.
+Non-excludability and non-rivalry together imply that greenhouse gas emission reduction is a public good.
 Public goods are underprovided by the free market, an insight that goes back to Adam \citet{Smith1776}.
 Governments need to provide public goods.
 Some even go as far as saying that government was invented for this purpose.
-Greenhouse gas emission reduction is a \emph{global} public good, but there is no world government to provide it.
+Greenhouse gas emission reduction is a \emph{global} public good, but there is no \emph{world} government to provide it.\footnote{Political scientists approach the formation of international environmental agreements differently, but agree that environmentally meaningful treaties are few and far between.}

 From the first Conference of the Parties (COP) to the United Nations Framework on Climate Change (UNFCCC) in Berlin in 1995 to COP19 in 2013 in Warsaw, countries tried to negotiate legally binding targets for emission reduction.
 As countries are sovereign, this is tantamount to the private provision of a public good.
 Just how difficult this is can be seen from the 1997 Kyoto Protocol\textemdash few countries signed up and some who did walked away later\textemdash and the acrimony in 2009 in Copenhagen.